whyseehell/open_edm/README.md

 	- search_mode = as either 'and_all_terms' or 'hierarchical'
 	- fields_oi = fields of interest.
 The list of fields for which data will be extracted, provided as a python list
+ - for the validation:
+	 - validate_schema =  a Cerberus scheme dictionary

 To run:
  - run index_file.py once or as required by the file update cycle